ExpressLRS/Docs/docs/software/switch-config.md

 16-pos = 4-bit which is good for flight modes, flaps, gear, etc.<br>
 6-pos = 3-bit which is good for flight modes, flaps, gear, etc.<br>
 2-pos	= 1-bit for Arm (see the description below of why this is important for safety and performance)<br>
-\+ If you are using a PWM receiver and you would like to use the PWM output 5 on the receiver, you can go into the wifi interface of the receiver and map any other channel to be sent out on PWM Output 5.
+\+ If using a receiver with PWM outputs and you would like to use the PWM output 5 on the receiver for a servo, gear, etc. Go into the wifi interface of the receiver and map any other channel to PWM Output 5.
 It is not wasted.
-Please use Channel 5 for the intended 2 position Arm for Safety and Performance.
-Even if you are not using a flight controller.
+Please use Channel 5 for the intended 2 position Arm even if you are not using a flight controller.
+This is very important.

 **Packet Frequency - 50Hz, 150Hz, etc**